datoeltoel/30daymapchallange2023/README.md

 If you want to view Sentinel band combinations, you absolutely have to visit the Sentinel Playground (https://www.sentinel-hub.com/explore/sentinel-playground) !
 It visualises the band combinations mentioned above, as well as several others.

-Let's see the results of combining bands and some spectral indices!